BlackBerry’s team of cybersecurity experts will review the device,after the product will be deemed BlackBerry Secure.

 BlackBerry Secure Enablement Feature Pack: The enablement pack offers secure manufacturing and product lifecycle management features.
 Specifically, BlackBerry will provide a manufacturing station that provides a hardware Root of Trust and is connected to the company’s Network Operation Center that is monitored 24/7 for uptime and reliability.

-“During manufacturing, a BlackBerry Secure Identity Service Key is injected into the hardware and recorded on a secure server.
+As per the official sources,during manufacturing, a BlackBerry Secure Identity Service Key is injected into the hardware and recorded on a secure server.
 Both at launch and periodically throughout the product’s lifecycle, checks are performed to verify that the two keys match.
-If they do not, the device no longer boots,” the company said.
+If they do not, the device no longer boots.